Skip to main content

 The Otis A. Singletary Outstanding Senior Award was established in 1978 as the first award recognizing overall student leadership at UK.
 The award is named after former University of Kentucky President Otis A. Singletary.

-Students nominated for this award have displayed outstanding leadership while attending the University of Kentucky, made significant contributions to academics and are
+Students nominated for this award have displayed outstanding leadership while attending the University of Kentucky, made significant contributions to academics

 By Richard LeComte